Dear oh deer - palatial parks of Bushy and Hampton Court

 If the weather is cold, bring a hat, scarf and gloves as appropriate and employ layering with a base layer, secondary layer, fleece and coat, perhaps insulated.

 Food & drink

 You will need a packed lunch, and plenty of water and snacks to see you through the day.
-We will stop for a picnic lunch in the Woodland Gardens close to the busy Pheasantry Cafe at Bushy Park (where you can buy drinks - but in the interests of time I recommend you bring lunch) and for your own comfort you may wish to bring something to sit on.
+We will stop for a picnic lunch in the Woodland Gardens close to the Pheasantry Cafe at Bushy Park (the cafe is closed for refurbishment but you should be able to buy drinks), and for your own comfort you may wish to bring something to sit on.

-You may be able to buy something at the Diana Fountain coffee kiosk (near start) or Pheasantry cafe (early lunch) (both in Bushy Park) or Pistachio cafe (mid way) before Home Park.
-We have time for a drink near Hampton Court station at the end, such as in the Prince of Wales pub. https://www.princeofwaleskt8.co.uk
+You may be able to buy something at the Pheasantry cafe temporary unit (cafe is closed for refurbishment) (early lunch) in Bushy Park.
+We have time for a drink near Hampton Court station at the end - the Prince of Wales pub. https://www.princeofwaleskt8.co.uk

 Toilets should be available in Bushy Park - near the Diana Fountain and at the Pheasantry Cafe.